 Let’s wait for all the facts before jumping to hasty conclusions about the SAS operation in Afghanistan.

-Investigative journalists Nicky Hager and Jon Stephenson, who wrote the book, say the SAS and its support botched the operation, killing several civilians in what they call potential “war crimes”.
+Investigative writers Nicky Hager and Jon Stephenson, who wrote the book, say the SAS and its support botched the operation, killing several civilians in what they call potential “war crimes”.
 Lieutenant General Tim Keating and the military say that is not true, that Operation Burnham occurred 2km away across rugged hills surrounding the Tirgiran Valley from where Hit & Run claims and that there were almost certainly no civilian casualties.
 Prime Minister Bill English looks a little uncomfortable, but for now is standing by the military and has not ruled out an inquiry.

 Hager and Stephenson quote Afghan villagers and anonymous Defence sources who they say were involved or had knowledge of the incident.
 Keating quotes military records and inquiries done at the time of the raid seven years ago, claiming any casualties were insurgents.